lennihein/cpu-emulator/doc/04_backend.md

 Additionally, our emulator and its behavior are easier to understand and predict without it, which is important when implementing microarchitectural attacks for didactic purposes.
 The BPU of our emulator only consists of a PHT, which is enough for simple Spectre-PHT variants [@sec:evaluation_spectre].

-The default PHT used in our emulator holds an array called *counter* of configurable length to store several predictions.
+The default PHT used in our emulator holds an array called `counter` of configurable length $2^n$ to store several predictions.
-The instructions are assigned to different prediction slots by the last bits of their index in the instruction list.
+The instructions are assigned to different prediction slots by the last $n$ bits of their index in the instruction list.
 For each of the slots, the prediction can take the four different values from zero to three, where zero and one indicate that the branch will probably not be taken and two and three indicate that the branch is likely to be taken.

 The source code for our emulator also contains a more simple BPU with only one slot for all instructions.